-Get the Festival Jewel for a commitment of only £13.40 a month over 36 months, a one off donation of £480 or if you raise the amount of £480 via a sponsored event.
+Get the Festival Jewel for a commitment of £480 before the end of the Durham 2021 Festival in early 2021 or if you raise the amount of £480 via a sponsored event.

 The Province wishes to acknowledge the generosity of its Brethren by issuing a free Festival Jewel to all qualifying Brethren.